 - Get lost

 This one might seem like a no-brainer to those who’ve traveled before.
 In order to find yourself and realize the simplicity of life one must first get lost.
 It’s so easy to get caught up in day-to-day routines that you forget who else there is to meet, and what activities and places there are to experience.
-I am eager to take the road less travelled and find the hidden gems wherever my travel leads.
+I am eager to take the road less traveled and find the hidden gems wherever my travel leads.

 - Unplug and be more present